-And while Shakespeare was great in many regards and not so great in a few, today, for the inauguration of this blog and its very first article, I would like to take one of the most famous plays ever written to show you how a masterful plot comes about: Let’s take a look at Shakespeare’s Macbeth!
+And while Shakespeare was great in many regards and not so great in a few, today, for the inauguration of this blog and its very first article, let’s take one of the most famous plays ever written to show you how a masterful plot comes about: Let’s take a look at Shakespeare’s Macbeth.

 In this post, you will find the answer to questions like: What is plot?
 How do you create suspense?
 What is the single biggest thing that keeps the audience hooked?

 THE BASIC IDEA:

 Macbeth tells the story of a nobleman (Macbeth), who receives a prophecy from three witches that he will become King of Scotland one day.
 This might have sparked his appetite for power, for he subsequently murders the king and rules the kingdom with malice.
-In the end his tyranny becomes so bad an alliance of nobles has to get together to defeat him and kill him at his castle.
+In the end his tyranny becomes so bad, an alliance of nobles has to get together to defeat him and behead him at his castle.

 Now let’s start out by explaining why an apple is an apple, i.e. answering the question: What is plot?

-Good plot is plot that is moving the audience: It makes them feel suspense, laughter, anxiety or whatever else (Side note: If it’s a comedy and they only feel anxiety, you have it the wrong way).
+Good plot is plot that is moving the audience: It makes them feel suspense, laughter, anxiety or whatever else (Side note: If it’s a comedy and they only feel anxiety, you have it the wrong way…).
 Plot is everything that happens, on a broader scale.